 Florida Symphony Youth Orchestras is pleased to invite any Symphonic or Philharmonia member to audition for the 2017 – 2018 Concerto Competition.
 A highlight of the FSYO Concert Season, the Concerto Competition encourages students to step out of their roles within the orchestra, and into a soloist's seat.
-Students compete for a chance to play their solo accompanied by the FSYO's Symphonic Orchestra, under the direction of Music Director Mr. Hanrich Claassen.
+Students compete for a chance to play their solo accompanied by FSYO's Symphonic Orchestra, under the direction of Music Director, Maestro Hanrich Claassen.

-The Concerto Competition provides FSYO Philharmonia and Symphonic Orchestra students the opportunity to compete for the honor of being a soloist with the FSYO Symphonic Orchestra.
+The Concerto Competition provides FSYO Philharmonia and Symphonic Orchestra students the opportunity to compete for the honor of being a soloist with FSYO's Symphonic Orchestra.

 A movement from a solo concerto with orchestra, chamber orchestra or wind ensemble or a substantial work for solo instrument and orchestra, chamber orchestra or wind ensemble.
 The maximum length is 15 minutes.
 If the winning work is longer than 15 minutes, it is subject to reduction in performance at the discretion of the FSYO Music Director.
 Take note in choosing repertoire that the FSYO will pay up to $100.00 in rental costs for orchestral parts and score for the performance with the Symphonic Orchestra.
 Final Round Winners will be responsible for any remaining incurred costs.
 It is recommended that all music be memorized for the Preliminary Round, Final Round Competition, and eventual performance.